Florida parents arrested in death of 18-month-old left in car overnight after Fourth of July party

 Officers in Florida arrested a couple on charges of aggravated manslaughter of a child after they allegedly left an 18-month-old girl in their car overnight, officials said.

-The 18-month-old girl was left alone in the car from around 2 a.m.
-Wednesday until around 11 a.m., when the heat index was 105 degrees Fahrenheit, Polk County Sheriff Grady Judd said during a press conference.
-Parents Joel and Jazmine Rondon allegedly left her in a car seat after they returned from a Fourth of July party.
-They had attended the party with their three children and allegedly left their 18-month-old in the car when they got home.
+The child was left alone in the car from around 2 a.m.
+Wednesday until around 11 a.m., when the heat index was 105 degrees Fahrenheit, Polk County Sheriff Grady Judd said during a news conference Thursday.
+Parents Joel and Jazmine Rondon had attended a Fourth of July party with their three children and allegedly left the 18-month-old in the car when they got home.

 "It is brutally hot for everyone under the best of circumstances and then this child is shut in the car, obviously with no movement of air, with it becoming hotter and hotter and hotter as the morning went on," Judd said.

 Judd said the most recent death was not an accident.
 He said both parents drank and used drugs at the Tuesday party.
 Seventeen hours after they arrived home around 2 a.m.
-Wednesday, Jazmine Rondon tested positive for alcohol and marijuana.
-Joel Rondon tested positive for alcohol, marijuana and methamphetamine.
+Wednesday, officials said Jazmine Rondon tested positive for alcohol and marijuana, and Joel Rondon tested positive for alcohol, marijuana and methamphetamine.

 "This is pure negligence and I suggest to you the core of the negligence is the use of drugs," Judd said.

-According to police, Jazmine Rondon took their 6- and 8-year-old children inside after the Lakeland party to give them something to eat and put them to bed.
-The mom told her husband to bring their youngest inside.
+According to police, Jazmine Rondon took their 6- and 8-year-old children inside after the Lakeland party to give them something to eat and put them to bed, and told her husband to bring their youngest inside.

 "They got the food in the house, but they didn't get the baby in the house," Judd said.